ifoxfoot/fqacalc/README.md

 species will be counted once and their cover values will be added together.

+Even if you allow duplicate species, if you indicate a plot id column using the `plot_id` argument, duplicate species in the same plots will be counted once and their cover values will be added together.

 #### Function Arguments

-Cover-Weighted Functions have two additional arguments:
+Cover-Weighted Functions have a few additional arguments:

--   **cover_metric** A character string representing the cover method used.
+-   **cover_metric**: A character string representing the cover method used.
 Acceptable cover methods are: `"percent_cover"`, `"carolina_veg_survey"`, `"braun-blanquet"`, `"doubinmire"`, and `"usfs_ecodata"`. `"percent_cover"` is the default and is recommended because it is the most accurate.
--   **allow_duplicates** Boolean (TRUE or FALSE).
+-   **allow_duplicates**: Boolean (TRUE or FALSE).
 If TRUE, allow duplicate entries of the same species.
 If FALSE, do not allow species duplication.
-Setting `allow_duplicates` to TRUE is best for calculating metrics for multiple plots/quadrats which potentially contain the same species.
-Setting `allow_duplicates` to FALSE is best for calculating metrics for a single plot/quadrat, where each species is entered once along with its total cover value.
+Setting `allow_duplicates` to TRUE is best for calculating metrics for multiple plots/quadrants which potentially contain the same species.
+Setting `allow_duplicates` to FALSE is best for calculating metrics for a single plot/quadrant, where each species is entered once along with its total cover value.

 #### Functions